-Each year, participants that have achieved different levels of accomplishment by a specified date will be publicly recognized, and highlighted on the Challenge website.
+Participants that have achieved different levels of accomplishment are highlighted on the Challenge website.

 The Challenge is open to all K-12 schools in Illinois.
 Schools or organizations outside Illinois can also register and participate; their geographic locations will be clearly designated in parentheses on the Participants list on the Challenge web site.

-To earn recognition for 2017, a school, district, or other organization must sign up and submit activity documentation by November 30, 2017.
+To earn recognition, a school, district, or other organization must sign up and submit activity documentation as indicated on each activity page.
 Note that if acitivity documentation is submitted at any time during the year and sufficient points are earned for a "Level of Accomplishment," your organization will be recognized accordingly on the Challenge web site.
-November 30 is simply the deadline to submit materials for consideration for the current calendar year.
 Download a one-page flyer on the program.